Skip to main content

 │ ───────────────────────────────────────────────────────────────────────── │

-│ Symptoms: Parent table locked frequently │
+│ Symptoms: Parent table rows locked frequently, blocking other updates. │

 │ Solutions: │

-│ • Batch child inserts │
+│ • Batch child inserts to reduce the number of lock acquisitions. │

 │ │

-│ Pattern 4: Long Transactions │
+│ Pattern 4: Long-Running Transactions │

 │ ───────────────────────────────────────────────────────────────────────── │

-│ Symptoms: Growing lock waits, deadlocks │
+│ Symptoms: Growing lock waits, deadlocks, connection pile-up. │

 │ Solutions: │

-│ • Keep transactions short │
+│ • Keep transactions as short as possible. │

-│ • Implement idle_in_transaction_session_timeout │
+│ • Implement idle_in_transaction_session_timeout. │

 │ │